mutativejs/mutability/README.md

 ## APIs

 ### `mutate()`
-Mutate the mutable object
+Mutate the mutable object, and return the patches and inverse patches.

 ### `apply()`
-Apply the mutable update with patches
+Apply the mutable update with patches.

 ## License